bulletmark/encfsui/README.md

     sudo apt-get install encfs zenity

+*Note zenity seems installed by default now in Ubuntu 12.04.*

 ### INSTALLATION

-Unpack this archive, or pull a copy the sources, and then type:
+Unpack this archive, or git pull a copy of the sources.

+To install for your own personal use, type:

+    make install

+which copies encfsui to `$HOME/bin/` and encfsui.desktop to `$HOME/.local/share/applications/`.

+Alternately, to install in a system system area for all users type:

     sudo make install

-which copies encfsui to `/usr/local/bin`.
-Alternately, just copy `encfsui` anywhere in your path, e.g. to `~/bin`.
+which copies encfsui to `/usr/bin/` and encfsui.desktop to `/usr/share/applications/`.

-Copy the sample `encfsui.desktop` file to your `~/.local/share/applications/` etc.

-On a freedesktop.org compliant system such as recent Gnome or KDE, copy `encfsui.desktop` to `/usr/share/applications` (accessible to everybody) or to `~/.local/share/applications` (accessible to you only).
-Then, e.g. on Ubuntu Unity or Gnome Shell, you can search for encfsui in your applications list and drag add it to your Unity or Gnome Shell launcher.

-Of course you can create multiple encfs source + target directories, each with a corresponding desktop launcher if you want.
+On Ubuntu Unity or Gnome Shell, you can search for encfsui in your applications list to start it, or drag add it to your Unity or Gnome Shell launcher for convenience.
+Of course you can create multiple encfs source + target directories, each with corresponding desktop launchers, if you want to specify their commands with different source and target dirs in the command line, as described next.

 ### USAGE